 Provides scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.
 The database offers searchable full text, full page, and article-level images from The New York Times from 1851 to 2010.

 (Note: New York Times content from 1985 to present is available by creating an account in the New York Times listed on the list of databases, or in Academic OneFile, Biography in Context, Opposing Viewpoints in Context, U.S. History in Context, and World History in Context.
-Content from 1980 to present is also accessible through LexisNexis Academic.)
+Content from 1980 to present is also accessible through LexisNexis Academic.) *This is a Traveler resource.
+The Traveler Statewide Resource project was made possible in part by the Institute of Museum and Library Services.

 U.S. History in Context provides a complete overview of our nation’s past that covers the most-studied events, decades, conflicts, wars, political and cultural movements, people, and more.
 The database delivers coverage of the most-studied topics – from the arrival of Vikings in North America, to the stirrings of the revolution, through to the Civil Rights movement, 9/11, and the War on Terror – through a web-like experience that supports the development of critical thinking and information literacy skills.